 Firstly, the Airtourer.
 Where can we mount an EFB that is not aircraft structure?

 Secondly, the Citabria/Decathlon series.
 Is the windscreen and skylight part of the structure?
 I’d say so as there are quite high loads on them in flight.
-Instrument panel, as above, needs to support instruments and avionics so that is structural.
+As above, the instrument panel needs to support instruments and avionics so that is structural.
 Interior trim is not really viable.
 Window and door maybe?
 There are some very nice steel tubes in the cabin however that is primary structure so definitely cannot be used to attach an EFB notwithstanding that people hang onto them during aerobatics.
-Not many options there to mount an EFB either.
+Not many options there to mount an EFB.